 BUILD jobs are used to rebuild partitions that have newly written data.
-This can help improve read performance.
+This helps improve read performance.
 During the rebuild process, the system creates indexes, clears redundant data, and asynchronously executes DDL statements.

 Usage notes

-During a BUILD job, you cannot execute INSERT OVERWRITE SELECT
+During a BUILD job, you cannot execute the

 Automatic trigger of BUILD jobs

-A BUILD job can be automatically triggered when one of the following conditions is met:
+A BUILD job is automatically triggered when one of the following conditions is met:

-The period of time that has elapsed since the most recent BUILD job reaches the minimum time interval between BUILD jobs and at least 50,000 rows of data have been added to a shard of a table.
-The minimum time interval is 0.5 hours for Data Warehouse Edition (V3.0) clusters in reserved mode and 1.5 hours for Data Warehouse Edition (V3.0) clusters in elastic mode and Data Lakehouse Edition (V3.0) clusters.
+The period of time that has elapsed since the most recent BUILD job reaches the minimum time interval between BUILD jobs and at least 50,000 rows of data are added to a shard of a table.

-Twenty-four hours have elapsed since the most recent BUILD job, and at least one row of data has been modified.
+Twenty-four hours have elapsed since the most recent BUILD job and at least one row of data is modified.

 Manually trigger a BUILD job